 Lebanon is at a crossroads in the Middle East, between Israel and Syria, Sunnis and Shias, close to Turkey and bordering the Mediterranean.
 The sudden resignation of Prime Minister Saad Hariri in November 2017 and his subsequent withdrawal of that resignation drew attention to this small country, caught up in the increasingly sharp confrontation between Sunnis and Shias, led by Saudi Arabia and Iran respectively, in the region.

-The biggest reason for Lebanon’s importance to that struggle is the existence of Hizballah, the Iran-backed Shiite militia that is more powerful than the Lebanese Army.
-Particularly since the 2006 conflict with Israel, Hizballah, the Party of God, has become Iran’s most important partner in projecting power throughout the region.
+The biggest reason for Lebanon’s importance to that struggle is the existence of Hezbollah, the Iran-backed Shiite militia that is more powerful than the Lebanese Army.
+Particularly since the 2006 conflict with Israel, Hezbollah, the Party of God, has become Iran’s most important partner in projecting power throughout the region.
 It decided in 2013 to throw its weight behind the Assad Government in Syria, along with Iran and Russia, ensuring its survival.
-A Sunni regime in Syria could have spelt the end for Hizbollah, as it relies on Syria for support and as a conduit for Iranian weapons and money.
-Participation in the Syrian conflict changed Hizballah’s image from a champion of Arabs against Israel to a supporter of Iran against Sunnis, however.
-Hizbollah has helped the Houthi rebellion against the internationally-recognised Government of Yemen, too.
+A Sunni regime in Syria could have spelt the end for Hezbollah, as it relies on Syria for support and as a conduit for Iranian weapons and money.
+Participation in the Syrian conflict changed Hezbollah’s image from a champion of Arabs against Israel to a supporter of Iran against Sunnis, however.
+Hezbollah has helped the Houthi rebellion against the internationally-recognised Government of Yemen, too.

 Lebanon’s delicate politics rest on a power sharing deal agreed in 1989.
 The presidency goes to a Christian, the position of Speaker in the Parliament goes to a Shiite, and that of Prime Minister goes to a Sunni.